BartSte/archinstall/README.md

 - Later, `configure` executes `aufii` script which starts an interactive tool to generate the `efibootmgr` commands into an executable.
 The `aufii` script was not written by me (see [credits](#credits)).
+- The `configure` script will ask you to provide the EFI partition, which is partition 1 in our case (which results in `/dev/sdap1` if you installed arch on `/dev/sda`).
+- Later, support for `microcode` can be added.
+Do this if you have an Intel processor.
+I did not test this with an AMD processor yet.
+- After that, you can choose the kernel you want to install.
+I only tested `linux` until now.
+- Finally, the `efibootmgr` command is ready.
+You can execute is immediately , or later.
+The executable is located at `/UEFI_gen`.

 After the script is done, you can reboot into your new system.
 You can login using the username and password you provided.
 Note that you do not have wifi,